 I currently project manage two contracts; Active East Herts and Watford Get Active.
 Working in partnership with East Herts Council and the Active East Herts CSN board, I manage the sports development service which engages all residents of the East Herts District into physical activity programmes.
 The Watford Get Active programme is run by Watford Borough Council, and I provide project management support along with consultation to get as many people active in the central ward of Watford

-I currently manage the Green Spaces element of the Active Bucks project, tasked with getting people across the county more physically active via traditional activities such as beginners jogging, flag football and nordic walking.
+I currently manage the Older Adult element of the Active Bucks project, tasked with getting people aged 65+ years old across the county more physically active via traditional activities such as gentle exercise, beginners bowls, dance classes and nordic walking.
 This project is funded through Bucks Public Health and delivered in partnership with Leap, the local County Sport & Activity Partnership.

-I am the lead service manager for the Wycombe District sports development service which aims to activate all aspects of the community into physical activity.
+I am the lead service manager for the Wycombe District sports development service, which aims create opportunities, and engage the community into various types of physical activity.
 In addition to this, I lead on some specialist events across the rest of the Active-In portfolio.
 These vary from our talented athlete bursaries, sports awards and sports forum, as well as our sports education week which is one of the largest in the UK.

 School Sports Ambassador